Support for learning

 Pupil Voice: – Lyla “If I wasn’t dyslexic I wouldn’t be me, I am what you see”

 With the right support people with dyslexia can achieve incredible things.
-Check out this poem by a pupil called Lyla.
+Check out this poem by Scottish Youth Poetry Slam winner – Lyla.

 Just found out you’ve got dyslexia?
 Get advice from young people who know how you’re feeling….